harrisonized/diy-transcriptomics/README.md

 This is where I followed along Daniel Beiting's RNA-seq data analysis course.
 In my opinion, this was a good introductory course for getting started with using some of the basic libraries and functions to analyze some simple bioinformatics datasets, especially if you have no previous coding experience.
 I liked that all the scripts were designed to be able to run locally, which makes it easy to really examine the objects in RStudio and figure out how the code works.

-However, during the course, I personally found it difficult to follow along, because the provided example scripts contained many antipatterns, such as:

-1. code duplication
-2. hard-coding: paths, data, column names, etc.
-3. missing references: some lines reference objects instantiated in previous scripts, requiring you to save all your RData when you close RStudio
-4. lack of modularity: data and figures are all input and output into the same directory, making it difficult to figure out which files are used
-5. manual intervention: instead of using `ggsave()` or `png() plot() dev.off()`, the script expects you to run each line in RStudio and use the [Export] button, making figure generation non-deterministic
-6. improper object instantiation: filtered dataframes or data subsets are saved in permanent variables, signaling they might be important, but then they are never used again
-7. lack of abstraction: no examples of writing reusable functions
-8. improper scoping: importing entire tidyverse package prevents you from knowing which package your function comes from

-These anti-patterns obscured the logic of scripts that should have otherwise been straightforward.
-During the course, I found myself having to really work at getting each line of code to work.
-Having to focus most of my time and effort on fixing broken lines of code and fixing library installations took time away from the most important part of the course: learning what the code actually does, learning which algorithms to use, and learning which visualizations to best display the data.
+However, during the course, I personally found it difficult to follow along, because the provided scripts contained a lot of antipatterns, which obscured the logic of scripts that should have otherwise been straightforward.
+While this may be acceptable for beginner users learning how to code for the first time, it makes the code far less modifiable or reusable.
+I found myself having to really work at getting each line of code to work.
+Having to focus most of my time and effort on fixing broken lines of code and fixing library installations took time away from the most important part of the course: learning what the code actually does, learning which algorithms to use, and learning how to improve the visualizations.

 So in this repo, I meticulously refactored each script in such a way that it should run directly out of the box in your command line if you have the required files and libraries installed.
-Each script is structured in the following standardized way:
+Each script is structured in the following standardized way, so that you know exactly what to expect:

 1. imports at the top
 2. command line options after imports